Hopf monoids of set families: The Hopf monoid structure on grounded set families

 Now let $C_2=\Comp(I')\sm C_1$, and define $g:C_2\to\Comp(I)$ by deleting $x$ from the (non-singleton) block containing it.
 Then $g(\Phi)$ is a composition with $|\Phi|$ blocks, and $|g^{-1}(\Psi)|=|\Psi|$ for each~$\Psi\in\Comp(I)$.

 Now, starting with Takeuchi's formula,

 \end{proof}

-We now consider Hopf submonoids of $\SFam$.
-The following elementary properties of a set system $\F$ are easily checked to be closed under join, restriction, and contraction: \begin{itemize} \item \textit{Accessibility}: for each nonempty $X \in \F$ there is an element $x \in X$ such that $X\sm\{x\} \in \F$. \item \textit{Intersection-closure}: if $X, Y \in \F$, then $X \cap Y \in \F$. \item \textit{Union-closure}: if $X, Y \in \F$, then $X \cup Y \in \F$. \end{itemize} Each of these properties therefore defines a Hopf submonoid of $\SFam$.
-As easy consequence, finite topological spaces (set families that are intersection- and union-closed, and contain the full ground set as an element) form a Hopf submonoid of $\SFam$, as do antimatroids (accessible set families that are union-closed).
-Several more well-known families of combinatorial objects form Hopf submonoids, as we now describe in somewhat more detail.
+Let $\F$ be a set family.
+We say that: \begin{itemize} \item $\F$ is \defterm{accessible} if for each nonempty $X \in \F$ there is an element $x \in X$ such that $X\sm\{x\} \in \F$. \item $\F$ is \defterm{intersection-closed} if whenever $X, Y \in \F$, then $X \cap Y \in \F$. \item $\F$ is \defterm{union-closed} if whenever $X, Y \in \F$, then $X \cup Y \in \F$. \end{itemize} Let $\Acc$, $\Int$, and $\Union$ denote respectively the sets of accessible, intersection-closed, and union-closed set families.
+It is routine to check that each of these sets is closed under join, restriction, and contraction, hence is a Hopf submonoid of $\SFam$.
+Consequently, antimatroids (accessible set families that are union-closed) form a Hopf submonoid of $\SFam$, as do finite \defterm{near-topologies}, or set families that are intersection- and union-closed.
+(To explain this terminology, if $(\mathcal{F},I)$ is a near-topology, then $\mathcal{F}$ contains a unique maximal element $I'\subseteq I$, and is a topology on $I'$; the elements of $I\sm I'$ are phantoms.)
+Several more well-known families of combinatorial objects form Hopf submonoids, as we now describe in more detail.